 In order to meet the individual interests and career goals of our residents, we offer three unique continuity clinic settings.
-These include the Primary Care Residency Continuity Practice located at the Chapel Street Campus (the main practice site for the Yale Primary Care core faculty); the VA Healthcare Center of Excellence in Primary Care Education; and a newly developed HIV primary care training opportunity at The Nathan Smith clinic.
+These include the Adult Primary Care Center located at the St. Raphael’s Campus of YNHH (the main practice site for the Yale Primary Care core faculty); the VA Healthcare Center of Excellence in Primary Care Education; and The Nathan Smith clinic, which serves as the primary site for our HIV primary care training track.
 Each of these sites incorporates many of the values and components of the patient centered medical home.

-Preceptors complete biannual summative evaluations of the residents under the aegis of the ACGME’s new Clinical Core Competency evaluation process.
+Each member of the core faculty serves as the academic adviser for no more than six house staff, and complete biannual summative evaluations of their residents in accordance with the ACGME’s Clinical Core Competency evaluation process.
 This approach attends to resident achievement of observable, measurable developmental milestones, with data culled from various sources including direct observation (mini-CEXs), in-training exams, 360 degree evaluations, standardized patient workshops, chart-stimulated recall sessions, and informal feedback.
 In turn, residents have the opportunity to evaluate their preceptor’s teaching skills and the operations of the clinics such that there is an environment of collegial and collaborative continuous improvement.

 West Haven Veteran's Administration Hospital

 The VA Connecticut Healthcare System (VACHS) Center of Excellence (COE) in Primary Care Education